 Kabir has been in jail since the day he was born, because his mom is serving time for a crime she didn't commit.
 He's never met his dad, so the only family he's got are their cellmates, and the only place he feels the least bit free is in the classroom, where his kind teacher regales him with stories of the wonders of the outside world.
 Then one day a new warden arrives and announces Kabir is too old to stay.

 If there's one thing seventeen-year-old Maverick Carter knows, it's that a real man takes care of his family.
 As the son of a former gang legend, Mav does that the only way he knows how: dealing for the King Lords.
 With this money he can help his mom, who works two jobs while his dad's in prison.
-Mav's got everything under control until he finds out he's a father.
+Life's not perfect, but with a fly girlfriend and a cousin who always has his back, Mav's got everything under control.
+Until, that is, Maverick finds out he's a father.
 Suddenly he has a baby, Seven, who depends on him for everything.
 But it's not so easy to sling dope, finish school, and raise a child.
 So when he's offered the chance to go straight, he takes it.
 In a world where he's expected to amount to nothing, maybe Mav can prove he's different.
+When King Lord blood runs through your veins, though, you can't just walk away.
+Loyalty, revenge, and responsibility threaten to tear Mav apart, especially after the brutal murder of a loved one.
+He'll have to figure out for himself what it really means to be a man.

 Macy's school officially classifies her as "disturbed," but Macy isn't interested in how others define her.
 She's got more pressing problems: her mom can't move off the couch, her dad's in prison, her brother's been kidnapped by Child Protective Services, and now her best friend isn't speaking to her.
 Writing in a dictionary format, Macy explains the world in her own terms.
 Slowly Macy reveals why she acts out, why she can't tell her incarcerated father that her mom's cheating on him, and why her best friend needs protection . . . the kind of protection that involves Macy's machete.